netsec-ethz/scion-tutorials/content/apps/scion-browser.md

 For instance, in the image above SCION traffic will be forwarded through ISD-19 in EU and the ISD-17 in Switzerland.

 ### Path usage information
 The extension provides path information to the user about the path used during the connection.
-It provides visual information about the ISD treaversed, the exchanged data amount and detailed information about the traversed ASes.
+It provides visual information about the ISD traversed, the exchanged data amount and detailed information about the traversed ASes.

 ![Path usage](/content/images/path_usage_extension.png)

-## SCION-enabled Domains
+## SCION-enabled Domains on the SCIONLab network
 - Mirror of scionlab.org: http://www.scionlab.org
 - Mirror of scion-architecture.net: http://www.scion-architecture.net
 - Mirror of netsys.ovgu.de: https://www.netsys.ovgu.de